 The vast majority of Howell's montia populations on HRC land are associated with roads.
 Plants are also occasionally found on skid trails or along cow, elk, or deer trails in suitable habitat adjacent to occupied roads.
-In 2015 we again encountered road segments with previously mapped locations which did not support plants, and we found previously unoccupied roads now containing active populations.
+In 2016 we again encountered road segments with previously mapped locations which did not support plants, and we found previously unoccupied roads now containing active populations.
+Again, total plants at the mitigated sites revisited this year have increased by more than 4000 plants since the last count.
 Most of the newly occupied road segments appear to be sourced from known nearby populations.
 We have noted similar temporal and spatial changes every year since 2004 when we began returning to known locations.